foundriesio/docs/source/reference/linux-building.rst

          Using a credential helper is necessary for repo sync to work unprompted later.

       #.
-If you haven’t already, create a `subscriber token on
+If you haven’t already, `create a subscriber access token on
-         foundries.io/s/`_.
+         app.foundries.io`_.

       #.
 Make an installation directory for the Linux microPlatform, and
          change into its directory::